 The liver and nerve cells in the central nervous system produce glutathione.
 The body produces less of it as you get older, yet your body needs increasing levels of glutathione as you age.
 It has several key functions in the body.
 It helps metabolize toxins, breaks down free radicals, supports immune function, and much more.

-Glutathione’s important connection to brain health
+What is glutathione’s important connection to brain health?